LightningMods/Itemzflow-Languages/README.md

 **NOTE:** These numbers and languages are determined by Sony and are all the current system languages supported though FW 9.00.

+**important:** Itemzflow currently does NOT support rendering Arabic text because of a lack of Harfbuzz, an pull requests open for Arabic without implmenting harfbuzz into itemzflow will be closed and not merged

 ## **Instructions:**

 - Fork the repository, edit your `lang.ini` ONLY edit the right side of the = in the INI.